marcopeg/marcopeg.github.io/content/posts/2020/0121-fetchq-introduction/fetchq-introduction.md

 `youtube: https://youtu.be/g8P_w5dyW3c`

-## A Queue System in Real Life <sup>(tm)</sup>
+## Queue Systems in Real Life <sup>(tm)</sup>

-**Queues are everywhere in real life.** Think last time you went to a coffee shop (I live in Sweden and they are crazy slow with coffee making, so you can bet there is a queue ther), or just try to go into a supermarket during rush hours, what do you see at the cashier?
+**Queues are ubiquitous in real life.** Think last time you went to a coffee shop (I live in Sweden and they are crazy slow coffee makers, so you can bet you'll find a queue there), or just try to enter a supermarket during rush hours, what do you see at the cashier?
 A queue.

-The supermarket example is spot-on because it represents exceptionally the problem that a queue system helps mitigating in a software.
+The supermarket example is spot-on because it clearly represents the problem that a queue system helps mitigating in a software problem.
 Let's look into it.

-A) It's 15:00 in the afternoon, **the supermarket is basically empty**.
+#### It's 15:00 in the afternoon and **the supermarket is basically empty**:

 You pick your stuff and approach the cashier.
 Only one cashier is open.
 There is just one guy in front of you and you are out in just a minute.

-B) It's 18:30 in the evening, **it's rush hour** at the supermarket.
+#### It's 18:30 in the evening and **it's rush hour**:

 You pick up your stuff and approach the cashier.
-There are many open and you choose the one with the shorter queue.
+There are many open lines and you choose the one with the shorter queue.
-It takes up to 10 minutes to get out.
+It takes up to 10 minutes to get out of there.

+> In _Real Life_ queues form when the amount of work todo grows faster than the processing capabilities.
+> Also, we use to open new cashiers during rush hours to handle a bigger workload for a short amount of time.

+Keep this example in mind while you walk into the software-side of this story!

 ## Queues in Sofware Development

-A queue system is a todo-list for applications.
-It normally works like this:
+A queue system is a todo-list for applications and it normally works like this:

 ```
 ---> Feeding the Queue
 App1 adds stuff to do into a queue.
-App2 adds LOT of stuff do do.
+App1 adds LOT of stuff do do.

 ---> Processing the Queue
-App3 picks the first item from the queue and processes it.
+App2 picks the first item from the queue and processes it.
-App3 does it again (and again) until the queue is empty.
+App2 does it again (and again) until the queue is empty.
 ```

+Often, `App1` is way faster at producing workload than `App2` is at processing.
+More or less like a supermarket during rush hours.
+In such a situation **you can use a _queue system_ to collect the "pending workload"** and run multiple instances of `App2` to increase the system processing capacity.

+Again, it's the supermarket situation translated to computers.

 > A queue system helps **digest massive workload** by distributing it across multiple
 > processes or servers.

-A common situation where a queue system help simplifying development is **users signup**.
+## Queues to Improve UX

+But queues can also be used to **improve User Experience** by delegating non-critical tasks to some side processes.
+A common situation where you can benefit from a **queue-oriented architecture** is users signup.

-The app's flow looks like this:
+The signup's flow looks like this:

 1. get data from the request's body
 2. apply formal validation (username length, valid email)